Jim Watson was re-elected as Mayor of the City of Ottawa for a third consecutive term on October 22, 2018 with more than 71% of the popular vote.

 Re-elected as MPP in 2007, he was promoted to Minister of Municipal Affairs and Housing.
-In that portfolio, Watson signed the largest Federal-Provincial Housing agreement in Ontario's History.
-In addition, he co-authored an historic agreement between the Province and Ontario's 444 municipalities that saw over $1.5 billion in social service costs removed from local property taxes.
+In that portfolio, Watson signed the largest federal-provincial housing agreement in Ontario's history.
+In addition, he co-authored a historic agreement between the Province and Ontario's 444 municipalities that saw over $1.5 billion in social service costs removed from local property taxes.

-Following his time in provincial politics, Watson was elected Mayor of the City of Ottawa in October 2010.
+Following his time in provincial politics, Jim Watson returned to municipal politics and was elected as Mayor of the City of Ottawa in October 2010.

-In his first term as Mayor, Watson oversaw the beginning of construction of the Confederation Line light rail transit line and the successful completion of the Lansdowne Park redevelopment.
-Watson brought renewed fiscal discipline to City Hall, bringing in the lowest tax changes several years while investing in renewed infrastructure, new community facilities and transit improvements in all parts of the city.
+In his first term as Mayor, Watson oversaw the beginning of construction of the Confederation Line light rail transit project and the successful completion of the Lansdowne Park redevelopment.
+He brought renewed fiscal discipline to City Hall, bringing in the lowest tax changes for several years while investing in renewed infrastructure, new community facilities and transit improvements in all parts of the city.

-Mayor Watson’s first term saw the opening of the Shaw Centre, the EY Centre, TD Place, the revitalized Lansdowne Park, the Vimy Memorial Bridge, the Richcraft Sensplex East, Minto Recreation Complex – Barrhaven, the Francois Dupuis Recreation Centre, and the Richcraft Recration Complex – Kanata.
+Mayor Watson’s first term saw the creation of Invest Ottawa, the opening of the Shaw Centre, the EY Centre, the revitalized Lansdowne Park and TD Place, the Vimy Memorial Bridge, the Richcraft Sensplex East, Minto Recreation Complex – Barrhaven, the Francois Dupuis Recreation Centre, and the Richcraft Recreation Complex – Kanata.

-An active member of his community, Watson has served on the boards or as honourary chair of several community organizations, including the Riverside Hospital, the National Arts Centre, the Christmas Exchange of Ottawa and the Forum for Young Canadians.
+An active member of his community, Watson has served on the boards or as honourary chair of several community organizations, including the Riverside Hospital, the National Arts Centre, the Christmas Exchange of Ottawa, the Forum for Young Canadians, Invest Ottawa and Ottawa 2017.
+In 2016, Mayor Jim Watson was appointed to the National Capital Commission (NCC) Board as an ex-officio member, becoming the first Mayor of Ottawa to ever sit on the Board of the NCC.
 He served as chair of United Way's 2002 campaign, which raised a record $21 million.